ScilifelabDataCentre/dds_cli/docs/index.rst

       * start the download in a screen/tmux session for anything larger than a few hundreds of GB
    * Bianca user guide: https://www.uppmax.uu.se/support/user-guides/bianca-user-guide/
    * Transit user guide: https://www.uppmax.uu.se/support/user-guides/transit-user-guide/
-   *

-We are currently checking that installing the DDS CLI on Rackham works as expected.
-We will update this information as soon as possible.
-If we have not yet updated this section before you attempt to use the DDS CLI on **Uppmax Rackham**, feel free to try it and inform us on any issues.

-**Regarding Bianca:** Uppmax has offered to help us out with testing that the connection to Bianca works.
-Instructions for this will therefore not be provided at this time.
-Data will be possible to deliver to Bianca when the DDS is in production.
-Instructions for how this will work will come at a later time.

 PyPi - MacOS / Linux
 ~~~~~~~~~~~~~~~~~~~~~